-What motivates someone to write a manifesto?
+What motivates someone to write a manifesto about no-code?
 And why is it necessary to create one in the world of automation?

-These are some of the questions that I ask Claus Topholt in this very first episode of Decoding Automation, a no-code podcast brought to you by LEAPWORK.
+These are some of the questions that we ask Claus Topholt in this very first episode of Decoding Automation, a no-code podcast brought to you by LEAPWORK.

 Three years ago, Claus Topholt did the early prototype of the no-code automation platform that today is known as LEAPWORK.